top of page

 Producer & Sound Designer

 A small 5 day project for the global gamejam which was undertaken with myself and a group of 3 others.
-This project, whilst smaller than it's predecessors, helped me to develop the more base aspects of leadership and project management.
+This project, whilst smaller than it's succesors, helped me to develop the more base aspects of leadership and project management.
 I working closely with the team to brainstorm a well scoped idea, and kept a well organised, but flexible schedule.
 This in turn allowed us to output a well polished, finished product in a very short period of time, all without the need for crunch.

 bottom of page